StackableRegiments/analyticalmetlx/docs/guide-groups.md

     <div class="tip">Use this for group work that is to be done immediately by the students actually present.</div>

 2. `Show me: anyone who has ever been here` includes all students who have ever joined the conversation (including those here right now).
-This allows the teacher to have visibility and control of the group to which a temporarily absent or disconnected student is allocated.
+This allows the teacher to have visibility and control of the group to which a temporarily absent or disconnected student is assigned.
 It is useful when extending group work over a longer period of time.

     <div class="tip">Use this for group work that is to be done over days or weeks, where all students must be assigned to a group regardless of whether they are present at the time of group creation, and where the conversation is <strong>not restricted</strong> to a formal class enrolment.</div>